Data Visualisation Tools

 • Infogram is a free online tool that allows users to create interactive charts, maps, and infographics.

-• It has many features that allow users to customize their charts and infographics, including the ability to add videos, images, and links.
+• It has many features that allow users to customise their charts and infographics, including the ability to add videos, images, and links.

 • You can take the paid subscription to access more features, like creating private charts and infographics and downloading high-resolution images.